FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 “That, in accordance with the provisions of Section 183 of the Local Government Act,

+2001, as amended, and Section 211 of the Planning and Development Act, 2000, as
+---
-2001, as amended, and Section 211 of the Planning and Development Act, 2000, as--- amended, the approval of the Council be and is hereby given to the disposal of land at
+amended, the approval of the Council be and is hereby given to the disposal of land at

 27, Lord Edward Street, Limerick, to Aidan Cahill, in exchange for 140, Oisin Drive,